mkhubaib666/echo-devops-copilot/README.md

 Echo is a GitHub App that acts as an intelligent co-pilot for your DevOps workflows.
 It automatically analyzes Infrastructure as Code (IaC) within your pull requests to provide critical insights *before* you merge.

-*(You should create a GIF showcasing the app in action and replace this link)*

 ---

 ### The Problem: The Ephemeral Environment Paradox